 Do you want to work in marketing, communications, public relations or as a freelance copywriter?

-If you can learn to write succinctly you’ll have a much better chance of success.
+If you can learn to write succinctly like a journalist does, you’ll have a much better chance of success.

 - Understand the information